Labradorite Vs Bowenite

 Labradorite Vs Bowenite Fracture

 Fracture is an important parameter when you compare Labradorite and Bowenite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Labradorite Vs Bowenite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Labradorite is Uneven, Conchoidal, Gems and Sixth Edition (2006).
-Bowenite fracture is Uneven, Irregular and Management Team (2012).
+Fracture observed in Labradorite is Uneven and Conchoidal.
+Bowenite fracture is Uneven and Irregular.

 Labradorite Vs Bowenite Luster